Books

 Truth and lies play out in courtrooms where the stakes are high, the twists and turns are unpredictable, the characters are at their most vulnerable and so much depends on the verdict.
-So what better treat than to sit down with a must-read legal drama and get lost in the pursuit of whodunit and why?
+So what better treat than to sit down with a legal drama and get lost in the pursuit of truth and justice?

 From the innocent to the guilty, the rightly to the wrongly accused, here’s our pick of the most thrilling in the genre…